 On the shores of the Great Slave Lake is situated the capital of the Northwest Territories – Yellowknife.
 Its prosperity grew when Johnny Baker, a prospector, found gold on the lake's shore in the 1930s.
 This started the Yellowknife gold hunt and the production of the mines.

 One of the activities that this attraction is famous for is fishing.
 Catch a whole variety of fish, including trout, pike, or inconnu.
 The most typical fishing areas are the North and the East Arms.
 You can reach these remote areas by floating plane and spend the night at the lodge.
 Good news for those who enjoy fishing – during summertime, you'll have the opportunity to fish for as long as you like because of the extended daytime.
 If you're thinking of a fishing trip where you can spend the whole time surrounded by nature, try the lodge-based Great Slave Lake fishing tour.

 Catching the incredible Aurora Borealis is on many people's bucket lists.
 One of the places where you can see them is near Great Slave Lake.
 What's tricky about the Northern Lights is that sometimes it's hard to predict whether or not you'll be able to see them.
-To be sure that they will appear and that you'll have the best experience, why not book a 4-day tour to see the Northern Lights in Yellowknife?
-And for those who admire adventures, spend your holidays on a true Canadian winter tour by going ice-fishing, snowmobiling, and watching the Northern Lights.
+Those who admire adventures, spend your holidays on a true Canadian winter tour by going ice-fishing, snowmobiling, and watching the Northern Lights.

 A fun way to explore the lake is by hopping on a boat or other water transportation.
 Enjoy beautiful landscapes while sailing or see the deep and clear waters when going on the Great Slave Lake kayaking expedition.
 Don't underestimate the waters, and remember the dangers in their depth.